avipedia1986/simple-loadavg/README.md

 # simple-loadavg

-This is a very simple program to return the 1 minute load average.
+This is a very simple program to print the 1 minute load average.
+Returns 0 on success or 1 on failure.